 Not much is known about Pallas, the father of Nike.
 He plays a minor role in Greek mythology.

-Styx assisted Zeus in his battle against the Titans.
+Styx (mother of Nike) assisted Zeus in his battle against the Titans.
 Her contribution in this matter was honored by making her the protector of oaths.
 All deities would make their binding oaths on Styx hereafter.

 She was also made the goddess of the river Styx which surrounded Hades, the Underworld.
 The goddess Styx had mighty influence of the waters of the river.
-It was believed that the water had magical powers.
+They believed that the water had magical powers.
 Anyone who bathed in it would become invulnerable.

 The Titans were the giant deities created by the union of Uranus (the sky) and Gaia (the earth).
 They ruled the earth in the beginning of age.